 Scientists writing for the journal, Nature, have warned that the planet has crossed a series of climate ‘tipping points’.
 They call the risk an ‘existential threat to civilisation’, saying that ‘we are in a state of planetary emergency’.
-What are tipping points and what effects do they have on the planet?
+What are climate change tipping points and what effects do they have on the planet?
 Is it possible that these tipping points can have positive impacts on society?

 Tipping points are thresholds where a tiny change could push a system into a completely new state and are based on positive feedback loops, whereby an effect of something reinforces the cause.
 They are caused when particular impacts of global heating become unstoppable, such as the disintegration of the Greenland ice sheet, permafrost loss and coral reef die-off.